Guam legalizes recreational use of marijuana

-The governor of Guam has signed into law a bill that legalizes the recreational use of marijuana on the U.S. island territory.
+The governor of Guam has signed into law recreational use of marijuana on the U.S. island territory.

-The Pacific Daily News reports Gov. Lou Leon Guerrero signed the bill Thursday — a week after the Guam Legislature narrowly passed the legislation that allows people, age 21 and older, to possess up to an 1 ounce (28 grams).
+Gov. Lou Leon Guerrero signed the bill Thursday — a week after the Legislature narrowly passed the legislation that allows people ages 21 and older to possess up to an ounce (28 grams), the Pacific Daily News reported .

 Continue Reading Below